SergeyMi37/appmsw-telestat/README.md

 ## appmsw-telestat
 [![Gitter](https://img.shields.io/badge/Available%20on-Intersystems%20Open%20Exchange-00b2a9.svg)](https://openexchange.intersystems.com/package/appmsw-telestat-1)

-Ineroperability manages a Telegram Admin_bot and Informant_bot in providing content.
+Organization of message notification and provision of information to users of the messenger Telegam using two bots.

-Telestat solution based on project https://github.com/intersystems-community/TelegramAlerts
+Solution based on project
+https://github.com/intersystems-community/TelegramAlerts

 During the installation and configuration process, we will create an informant bot and an admin bot, which will allow the informant bot to provide users with the requested content.